There are three elements to the assessment in RMS:

 Each week you will complete a multiple choice quiz via LEARN.
 The homework questions will be based on the lecture and lab content.
 The idea behind weekly assessment is to provide regular feedback on your progression to enable you to better seek further help as it is needed, and to encourage continual engagement with the course.
 The homework also acts as exam revision as the style of questions will be identical to section A of the exam (see below).

 Homework will be completed electronically through LEARN.
-Weeks 1 and 2 will act as practices to make sure that you understand how to find, open, complete and submit the homework.
-It will also be a chance to check that there are no technological issues with completing the homework.
+Weeks 1 and 2 will act as practice tests to make sure that you understand how to find, open, complete and submit the homework.
 If you have any issues with your personal laptops accessing the homework, please contact IT support and complete homework on a University computer until you are confident the problem has been resolved.

-Advice on preparation for completing homework is available in the course study guide.
+Advice on preparation for completing homework is available in the Course Study Guide on LEARN.

 Homework will be available from 09:00 on Monday and will close at 17:00 on Sunday each week.
-Feedback on each homework will be available once the homework has closed on Sunday's.
+Feedback on each homework will be available once the homework submission deadline has passed on each Sunday.

 Calculation of your homework total mark